 1. What action strategies would be most effective for creating a positive climate for Respondent?
 2. What strategies would be effective and appropriate for communicating with Respondent in this environment?
 3. When complimenting Respondent, what strategies will you need to use?
 4. When providing feedback to Respondent, what would be the most effective approach?

+Strategies for Positive Relationships Worksheet

-5. When dealing with Respondent in conflict, what strategies would be most effective for you to use?
+5. when dealing with Respondent in Conflict, what strategies would be most effective for you to use?
 6. When dealing with Respondent's problem-solving activities, what will you need to do to relate effectively?
 7. When dealing with Respondent's decision-making behavior, what will you need to do to be most effective in this environment?